eventsourcing/es4j-graphql/README.md

 # Usage

-The are a few important components this package provides:
+The are a few important components this package provides (some of them come from [graphql-java-servlet](https://github.com/yrashk/graphql-java-servlet)):

 * GraphQLQueryProvider/GraphQLMutationProvider interfaces.
 These will allow you to define which "domain model" views and which commands you are going to expose.
 * GraphQLServlet as an entry point servlet.
-Use `bindQueryProvider`/`bindMutationProvider` in a subclass or automatically wire them in OSGi.
+Use `bindQueryProvider`/`bindMutationProvider` i or automatically wire them in OSGi.
 * GraphQLCommand is a superclass for all ES4J command-backed mutations.